mfroeling/QMRITools-website/pages/bids_main.md

 header: no
 ---

-## Musscle-Bids
+## Muscle-Bids

-For automated data processing of processing with various toolboxes data management is important.
-For this the muscle MRI comunity is developing the Muscle BIDS data structure.
-When data is organized in this way all needed parameters and datasets can automatically be found, which enables automated processing and evaluation of large datasets.
-Furthermore, each toolbox that is Muscle-BIDS compatilbe can run its analysis on the same data without the need to restructure the data input.
-The last advantage is that the output is also standardized which makes comparison of results and methods more conveniant.
+For automated data processing of processing with various tool-boxes data management is important.
+For this the muscle MRI community is developing the Muscle BIDS data structure.
+When data is organized in this way all needed parameters and data-sets can automatically be found, which enables automated processing and evaluation of large data-sets.
+Furthermore, each tool-box that is Muscle-BIDS compatible can run its analysis on the same data without the need to restructure the data input.
+The last advantage is that the output is also standardized which makes comparison of results and methods more convenient.
 More about Muscle-Bids can be found [here>>](https://muscle-bids.github.io/).

 ## QMRITools and Muscle-BIDS

 A Muscle-BIDS pipeline can support the following steps:

-1. Converstion of DICOM to raw Muscle-BIDS NIfTI
+1. Conversion of DICOM to raw Muscle-BIDS NIfTI
 2. Processing of Muscle-BIDS data
 3. Analysis of processed Muscle-BIDS data
-4. Converstion of Muscle-BIDS output to DICOM
+4. Conversion of Muscle-BIDS output to DICOM

-Currently QMRITools supports step 1 for Philips MRI data if the data acquistion is preformed in a standardized way.
-Further more it fully supports step 2 and 3 for DIXON, T2 and DTI processing and anlysis.
+Currently QMRITools supports step 1 for Philips MRI data if the data acquisition is performed in a standardized way.
+Further more it fully supports step 2 and 3 for DIXON, T2 and DTI processing and analysis.
 On this page, for each step it is explained how QMRITools handles Muscle-BIDS data and what function can be used.
-Eventualy the aim is to be able to fully automate steps 1 to 4 using standalone scrips that only need to be configured once per study or dataset.
+Eventually the aim is to be able to fully automate steps 1 to 4 using stand-alone scripts that only need to be configured once per study or data-set.

 ## QMRITools Muscle-BIDS definitions

-Within the bids standard filenams contain information label such as subject name, data type and sessions followed by a suffix containing extra information.
+Within the bids standard filenames contain information label such as subject name, data type and sessions followed by a suffix containing extra information.
 Each label if followed by a value \<label\>-\<value\> connected by a "-".
 Each label is concatenated by a "\_", for example `sub-PAT001_ses-001`.
 After the last "_" any number of suffixes can follow.
 The data type is the first suffix, for example `sub-PAT001_ses-001_dwi.nii.gz`.

 #### Muscle-BIDS labels